cisagov/pshtt/README.md

 * `https://www`

 The following values are returned in `results.csv`:

 * `Domain` - The domain you're scanning!
-* `Canonical URL` - A judgment call based on the observed redirect logic of the domain
+* `Canonical URL` - A judgment call based on the observed redirect logic of the domain.
-* `Live` - The domain is "live" if any endpoint is live
+* `Live` - The domain is "live" if any endpoint is live.
 * `Redirect` - The domain is a "redirect domain" if at least one endpoint is a redirect, and all endpoints are either redirects or down.
 * `Valid HTTPS` - A domain has "valid HTTPS" if it responds on port 443 at its canonical hostname with an unexpired valid certificate for the hostname.
 * `Defaults HTTPS` - A domain "defaults to HTTPS" if its canonical endpoint uses HTTPS.
 * `Downgrades HTTPS` -  A domain "downgrades HTTPS" if HTTPS is supported in some way, but its canonical HTTPS endpoint immediately redirects to HTTP.
 * `Strictly Forces HTTPS` - This is different than whether a domain "defaults" to HTTPS.
 A domain "Strictly Forces HTTPS" if one of the HTTPS endpoints is "live", and if both *HTTP* endpoints are either down or redirect immediately to an HTTPS URI.
 An HTTP redirect can go to HTTPS on another domain, as long s it's immediate.
 (A domain with an invalid cert can still be enforcing HTTPS.)
 * `HTTPS Bad Chain` - A domain has a bad chain if either HTTPS endpoints contain a bad chain.
 * `HTTPS Bad Hostname` - A domain has a bad hostname if either HTTPS endpoint fails hostname validation
 * `HTTPS Expired Cert` - A domain has an expired certificate if the either HTTPS endpoint has an expired certificate.
 * `HSTS` - A domain has HTTP Strict Transport Security if its canonical HTTPS endpoint has HSTS.
 * `HSTS Header` - This field provides a domain's HSTS header at its canonical endpoint.
 * `HSTS Max Age` - A domain's HSTS max-age is its canonical endpoint's max-age.